 (b) Tangible goods are concrete goods that can be exchanged and reproduced more easily than intangible goods, such as a videotape of an economics lecture or a cell phone.

 (c) Bads are goods that provide disutility.
-Examples might be pollution, the noise produced by planes taking off at an airport, or the smell a skunk produces.
+Examples are pollution, the noise produced by planes taking off at an airport, or the smell a skunk produces etc.

 3. Give an example of something that is a good for one person and a bad for another person.

 Answers will vary.
-The example in the textbook is a cigarette.
+The example in the textbook is smoking a cigarette.

 4. What do economists mean when they say that “institutions matter”?